moby/moby/man/dockerd.8.md

   Set the containers network mtu.
 Default is `0`.

 **--max-concurrent-downloads**=*3*
-  Set the max concurrent downloads for each pull.
+  Set the max concurrent downloads.
 Default is `3`.

 **--max-concurrent-uploads**=*5*
-  Set the max concurrent uploads for each push.
+  Set the max concurrent uploads.
 Default is `5`.

 **--max-download-attempts**=*5*
   Set the max download attempts for each pull.
 Default is `5`.